catherinedparnell/envs-media-project/README.md

 |  └──yarn.lock
 ```

-For more detailed documentation on file structure and specific functions in the code, feel free to check the project files themselves.
+For more detailed documentation on file structure and specific functions in the code, check the project files themselves.

 ## Acknowledgments
 We would like to thank Professor Michael Cox and the rest of our ENVS 80.14 classmates for their enthusiasm and thoughtful feedback.